ortus-docs/redis-cache/essentials/installation.md

 ## Redis Setup <a href="#redis-setup" id="redis-setup"></a>

 You will need to install a [Redis Server](https://redis.io) separately.
 Your Redis cluster can be a single node, or multiple nodes.
 The nodes can be installed along side your web servers, or on a server farm of their own-- it's entirely up to you.
-You can also use [docker](https://www.docker.com) to spin up a Redis instance.
-You can use the following docker compose file for quick testing:
+You can also use [Docker](https://www.docker.com) to spin up a Redis instance.
+You can use the following Docker compose file for quick testing:

 ```yaml
 version: '3'